Made in Knoxville

 So what does this mean to visitors?

-This “maker mentality” produces a wealth of experiences for visitors, some unlike you’ll find anywhere else.
+This “maker mentality” produces a wealth of experiences for visitors, some unlike anything you’ll find anywhere else.

 Take for example, Pretentious Glass Co., one of the top-selling Etsy stores in the world.
 Only here, in Knoxville’s historic Old City can you watch glass blowers creating and selling artisan beer glasses, the same ones you’ll find right next door at Pretentious Beer Co.
 Side note: the craft brew industry is another aspect of our growing Maker City.

-Devoted maker spaces can be found within The Central Collective, The Hive, Modern Studio and other popular locales.
+Devoted maker spaces can be found within The Central Collective, The Hive, Modern Studio, Knox Makers and other popular locales.
 Here, entrepreneurs including photographers, artists, and bakers like Dale’s Fried Pies, collaborate and create.
 Additionally, the artisans at Ironwood Studios work in each of their name-sake’s materials under one roof next to the collective pottery studio, Mighty Mud.

 Craft Brewed in Knox